jronallo/jronallo.github.com/source/_posts/2012-01-22-microdata-and-schemaorg-tools.markdown

 These are tools which I have regularly used for working with Schema.org in Microdata.
 If you know of other tools that
 I should check out, please let me know.
+I'm especially interested in finding good browser plugins for developers.

 <!-- more -->